 An overseas, non–European Economic Area (EEA) dentist seeking entry to the UK with the intention of working as a general practitioner (GP) in the NHS general practice or of providing private dental services, would need full registration with the General Dental Council (GDC) and entry clearance to the UK.

-In addition, since April 2006, Primary Care Trusts (PCT) have been responsible for providing Primary Care dental treating at the local level.
-It is not possible to set up an NHS General Dental Practice without the agreement of the local PCT.
+Commissioning Boards are responsible for providing Primary Care dental treatment at the local level.
+It is not possible to set up an NHS General Dental Practice without the agreement of the local Commissioning Board.

 There are currently different regional employment procedures if you want to work in NHS general dental practice in England, Wales, Scotland or Northern Ireland.